 Exercise: We encourage exercise in any form.
 Consistency is the key to success.
 In general, exercise has very little effect on weight loss or maintenance for several months.
 Major benefits include cardiovascular conditioning, body toning, lowering of cholesterol and blood pressure, increasing HDL, and sense of well being.
 So please: exercise, exercise, exercise.

 Office Visits: We see our patients on a monthly basis.
-More frequent visits, if necessary, are at no additonal charge.
 Once goal weight is achieved, patients are seen every six weeks for maintenance.

 |Imagine a medical weight-loss program where:|